 Dear Prospective Applicant,

 Thank you for considering our doctoral program in Psychology at the University of California at Riverside.
-We offer a strong research-oriented Ph.D. program, with research focus in the areas of:
+We offer an outstanding research-oriented Ph.D. program.

 - Cognitive Psychology